scania-bootstrap/scania-angular-lightbox/README.md

 File upload and gallery extension on angularJs framework

-Scania angular-lightbox is an extension for file upload and gallery on AngularJs framework.
+scania-angular-lightbox is an extension for file upload and gallery on AngularJs framework.

 ###<a href="http://embed.plnkr.co/PlVBJeLgy5CgqED6rzQq/preview">Demo</a>